Accuracy of time-dependent GGE under weak dissipation: GGE approach

-and is defined via the generalized exponential function $E_n(x)=\int_1^\infty~dt\,e^{-xt}/t^n$.
+where $z=z(\tau,k)\equiv k+g(t)$, with $g(t)=2i\left(e^{-\tau}-1\right)(n_0-n_s)(2n_s-1)+4in_s(1-n_s)\tau$, while $f(t)=e^{-ig(t)}e^{-\tau}$, and $\rho_0(k)$ is the initial density profile.
 The derivation of this exact solution is provided in Appendix \ref{A:MastEq SignalF}.
-It is worth stressing that this expression allows fast computations for an arbitrary choice of parameter $n_s$ and $\tau$.
-Indeed, as outlined in Appendix \ref{A:Numerical ev of H}, calculating a Hilbert transform numerically presents no technical challenges, which is also true for generalized exponential functions.
+Notably, this form of the rapidity distribution holds if dephasing and incoherent hopping are added on top of the one-body gains and losses, only $f(t)$ has to be modified to consider the new dissipative effects.
+It is also worth stressing that this expression allows fast computations for an arbitrary choice of parameter $n_s$ and $\tau$.
+Indeed, as outlined in Appendix \ref{A:Numerical ev of H}, calculating a Hilbert transform numerically presents no technical challenges, which is also true for the $f$ integral.
 Additionally, in the scenario of balanced gains and losses $\gamma_L=\gamma_G$, this equation can be greatly simplified, resulting in a density profile $\rho(t,k)=\text{Re}[i\mathcal{H}[\rho_0](z(\gamma t,k))]$.